dogoncouch/siemstress/README.md

 ## Introduction

 ### Description
-Siemstress is a suite of CLI tools to parse events into an SQL database, query the data, and trigger events based on configured rules.
+Siemstress is a suite of CLI tools for managing log events, and automating event analysis.
+It comes with three programs: siemparse, siemquery, and siemtrigger..

 ### Installing